spc476/a09/README.txt

 	.ASSERT expr [, "explanation" ]

-		Assert a condition when running tests; otherwise ignored.
+		(Non-standard) Assert a condition when running tests;
+		otherwise ignored.
 If the expression is true, nothing happens; if the expression is false, the test fails, a dianostic message is printed, and the assembly procedure stops.
 This can appear outside of a unit test.

 	.ENDTST

-		End a unit test; ignored when not running tests.
+		(Non-standard) End a unit test; ignored when not running tests.

 	.FLOAT float-expr [, float-expr ... ]

-		Format a floating point number; default format except when using the rsdos or basic formats.
+		(Non-standard) Format a floating point number; default format except when using the rsdos or basic formats.
 This will format a 32-bit IEEE-754 floating point number, which can be used with the MC6839.
 For the rsdos and basic formats, this will generate the Color Basic floating point format (40 bits).
 There may be some differences with a value generated from Color Basic itself, but may be "close enough" to be useful.
 The format can be changed with the .OPT * REAL directive.

 	.FLOATD float-expr [, float-expr ... ]

-		Format a double length floating point number when using IEEE-754 floats.
+		(Non-standard) Format a double length floating point number when using IEEE-754 floats.
 For the rsdos and basic formats, this will generate the same value as .FLOAT, but generate a warning.

 	.NOTEST

-		All text up to a .ENDTST directive is ignored.
+		(Non-standard) All text up to a .ENDTST directive is ignored.
 This is an easy way to disable a test without removing it.

 	.OPT set option data...

-		Supply an option from within the source code instead of the command line.
+		(Non-standard) Supply an option from within the source code instead of the command line.
 The following options are always available:

 			.OPT * DISABLE <warning>